 Although initially skeptical of buying a nylon bag anything over $40, I really couldn’t love this bag more.
 I want to take it everywhere and I want it in every. single. color.
 The nylon actually makes this bag incredibly lightweight and easily cleaned, which is perfect for carrying it anywhere your heart desires.
 Whether you’re running around a new city or schlepping through TSA for the millionth hour, the Longchamp Le Pliage is the bag for you.
 I honestly mean it when I say that this bag is 100% worth the price, even the price in the United States.

-Below I have the various Le Pliage sizes linked, as well as my favorite supersoft lilac scarf!
+Below I have the various Le Pliage sizes linked!